DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 In this instance, the selector that was used to fetch this snapshot will be called once again.

-When a selector, its promise or DOM element snapshot is passed to an action, TestCafe waits for the target element to appear in the DOM and become visible before this action is executed.
-If this does not happen within the selector timeout, which is specified in test code by using the [timeout](selector-options.md#optionstimeout) option or when launching tests via [API](../../using-testcafe/programming-interface/runner.md#run) or [CLI](../../using-testcafe/command-line-interface.md#--selector-timeout-ms), the test fails.
+Before executing an action, TestCafe waits for the target element to appear in the DOM and become visible.
+If this does not happen within the [selector timeout](#selector-timeout), the test fails.

 ## Calling Selectors from Node.js Callbacks